 - Always stay in designated areas. - No playing in the walkways or in the restrooms at any time. - Walk on the walkways at all times. - When students arrive at a classroom and are waiting to enter, they must remain outside away from the door.
 The exiting students must be given ample room to walk out the door and go to their next class. - All personal electronic devices such as cell phones, mp3's, Ipods, Ipads, and/or electronic readers, shall remain in the student's backpack or locker and be turned off while students are on campus.
-They may not be used in daycare. - No gum chewing. - Bikes must be walked on campus and parked next to the office. - Lunch and snacks are to be eaten only in designated areas. - Students will clean up the area where they have eaten. - Students should not arrive at school before 8:00 a.m. unless going to day care, and all students arriving before 8:00 a.m. must check in at day care. - Students who arrive before 8:00 a.m. will be charged for day care. - Students must go directly to the pickup area at dismissal time. - If students have not been picked up by 3:15 p.m. or 15 minutes after dismissal on early dismissal days, he/she must go to day care. - Students may not go back into classrooms after 3:30 p.m. or 30 minutes after an early dismissal unless by arrangement with the teacher. - All trash and garbage must be placed in trash receptacles. - Students may leave campus during school hours for appointments or other reasons only after being signed out by a parent/guardian in the office.
+They may not be used in daycare. - Wristwatches of all types which have telling the time as the primary function are allowed.
+No smart watches that can access the internet or receive email or texts are allowed or gimmicky toy varieties that would be disruptive in class or calculator watches are permitted. - No gum chewing. - Bikes must be walked on campus and parked next to the office. - Lunch and snacks are to be eaten only in designated areas. - Students will clean up the area where they have eaten. - Students should not arrive at school before 8:00 a.m. unless going to day care, and all students arriving before 8:00 a.m. must check in at day care. - Students who arrive before 8:00 a.m. will be charged for day care. - Students must go directly to the pickup area at dismissal time. - If students have not been picked up by 3:15 p.m. or 15 minutes after dismissal on early dismissal days, he/she must go to day care. - Students may not go back into classrooms after 3:30 p.m. or 30 minutes after an early dismissal unless by arrangement with the teacher.

+- All trash and garbage must be placed in trash receptacles. - Students may leave campus during school hours for appointments or other reasons only after being signed out by a parent/guardian in the office.